-After realising they suffer from hearing loss, some patients seek medical help in hopes of fully recovering from hearing-impairment.
+After realising they suffer from hearing loss or deafness, some patients seek medical help in hopes of fully recovering from hearing impairment.
 However, hearing loss is complex because numerous potential causes require different treatment methods.
 Unfortunately, there is often no known surgery or drug that could cure hearing loss.

 Treatment for Different Hearing Loss Types